 Our Temporary Home on Hanover Street

-Today, we operate at a temporary location - a small garage, where we must use outside space on pantry day.
-We have broken ground on a 2400 square foot metal building on Church property and have almost reached our goal of raising the $320,000 needed.
+While the new pantry was being built, we operate at a temporary location - a small garage, where we must use outside space on pantry day.

-Our new home will be a 60' by 40' low-maintenance single-level steel building.
+Our new home is a 60' by 40' low-maintenance single-level steel building.

-More Parking for guests and volunteers and most importantly, we will be back at the church, where it all began!
+More parking for guests and volunteers and most importantly, we are back at the church, where it all began!

 We thank all who, through large and small donations to the building fund, have brought the new Pantry building to reality.
 We greatly appreciate the outstanding support we have received from our community.